Telephone: 020 7766 7300

 By train: London Victoria (National Rail Enquiries Service 08457 484950 (UK)).
 By underground: Victoria, Green Park and Hyde Park Corner.
 By bus: Numbers 11, 211, 239, C1 and C10 stop on Buckingham Palace Road.
 We do not recommend driving to Buckingham Palace due to limited local parking facilities.

-If you've had fun on your family day out to Buckingham Palace, tell us about it your visit, so other people will know it's a great place to go as well.
+If you've had fun on your family day out to Buckingham Palace, tell us about your visit so other people will know it's a great place to go as well.